 Once your test is complete, you’ll get a report like this:

-The key elements we’ve to look for is the ‘Response Counts’.
-The counts other than success means that much requests failed
+The key element we’ve to look for is the ‘Response Counts’.
+The counts other than success means that many requests failed.

 How to handle High Traffic in WordPress?

-As you can see I was able to test 10k users per second with 100% success rate.
+As you can see I was able to test 10k users per second with a 100% success rate.
 The main trick that helped to achieve this is to cache HTML pages in Cloudflare.
-Here is how you can do it – Caching WordPress Pages at the Edge using Cloudflare
+Here is how you can do it – Caching WordPress Pages at the Edge using Cloudflare.

 - Never use shared hosting.
 Use a VPS server like Cloudways or managed hosting providers like Kinsta.
 These guys really know to handle scaling and handle traffic